President and Chief Executive Officer

 Theresa A. Wilson joined Graham Holdings Company (then The Washington Post Company) in 1987 as a member of the Treasury group, and subsequently served as risk manager and director of risk management before being named vice president–risk management.
 Wilson has more than 20 years of experience in risk management, during which she earned an Associate in Risk Management designation (1992) and served as a member of the Risk and Insurance Management Society.

-Associate General Counsel and Assistant Secretary
+Vice President, Deputy General Counsel and Assistant Secretary

 Elaine Wolff joined Graham Holdings Company in April 2015.
 Previously, she was a partner at Jenner & Block, LLP where she specialized in corporate finance, securities law and corporate governance.
 Earlier in her career, Wolff served as a Legal Branch Chief at the US Securities and Exchange Commission, Division of Corporation Finance.
 Before joining the staff of the SEC, she represented companies in a variety of corporate transactions, including the preparation of registration and proxy